TheImagingSource/tiscamera/README.md

 ## Building tiscamera

 The following commands will build and install our software with default settings.
-A brief reference of compile time options could be found at the end of this document.

 ```
 git clone https://github.com/TheImagingSource/tiscamera.git